-Before going in the discussion of the Concept of Working capital we must introduce working capital. it refers to the amount which you have invested in current assets.it also is known as the soul of any business.
-Working capital is circulated in the business like a blood in the human body.
+Before going in the discussion of the Concept of Working capital we must introduce working capital. it refers to the amount which you have invested in current assets.
+It also is known as the soul of any business.
+Working capital is circulated in the business like blood in the human body.
 All the financial transaction related to the liabilities or assets can only be completed if you have a sufficient amount of working Capital.

 The concept of Working Capital

 Working Capital which is also known as with short-term WC is a difference between the current asset and the current liabilities.
 Its basic calculation can be done on the basis of its Gross current Asset.
 Working capital term is associated with the source of financing from short term assets or short term source of financing.

 In simple word we can describe the Working Capital like as “Working capital is the amount of a Firm’s current assets excluding the amount of its current liabilities”.

 Working capital is the part of total capital invested by the company in the business organization.
 In daily routine of business life WC refers to the amount that needed to operate the daily or routine activity of the organization.

 If you have the positive working capital in your organization it means that you have sufficient amount of assets or amount to fulfill your daily operational expenses.